jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

 - **Configuration Path**: Configuration is now stored at `~/.mmrelay/config.yaml` by default

+- **Separate Branch and Tag Parameters**: Community plugins now support separate `branch:` and `tag:` parameters in config.yaml, allowing for more precise version control.

+- **Automatic Dependency Installation**: The plugin system now automatically detects and installs dependencies from requirements.txt files, with support for both pip and pipx installations.

+- **Improved Error Handling**: Better error messages and logging for plugin loading issues, with specific guidance for resolving dependency problems.

 ## Prerequisites

 To develop plugins for M<>M Relay, you'll need: